In The Field

 What does this all mean for you the student?
 Well you get over 60 years of field experience working on field projects with over 500 students in Ecuador, Belize, Ireland, California and New Mexico.
 The move to Hawaii will be exciting.
 The aloha spirit is truly special and we can't wait for you to become a part of it.
 Come to the islands, earn credits, and begin helping us study the culture and society of Hawaii over time.

-Students will live in the small town of Honokaa.
+Students will live in two places on the Big Island of Hawaii.
+First we will be staying in coffee plantation country near the town of Holualoa.
+Kona is 15 minutes away.
+The last we will be Honokaa another great town on the Hamakua coast.
 Check out this small guide from the Hawaii magazine.
 We think it is important to base in a community and meet the people as we begin to understand the local life.
 We are taking as a model what we have been doing in Ireland and Ecuador, so check the links for past examples.